Frederick Law Olmsted: Personal life

-Frederick Olmsted is known as the "father of American Landscape Architecture."

-Olmsted's principles of design
+Principles of design

 Drawing influences from English landscape and gardening, Olmsted emphasized design that encourages the full use of the naturally occurring features of a given space, its "genius"; the subordination of individual details to the whole so that decorative elements do not take precedence, but rather the whole space is enhanced; concealment of design, design that does not call attention to itself; design that works on the unconscious to produce relaxation; and utility or purpose over ornamentation.
 A bridge, a pathway, a tree, a pasture: any and all elements are brought together to produce a particular effect.

-Olmsted designed primarily in the pastoral and picturesque styles, each to achieve a particular effect.
+Olmsted designed primarily in pastoral and picturesque styles, each to achieve a particular effect.
 The pastoral style featured vast expanses of green with small lakes, trees, and groves and produced a soothing, restorative effect on the viewer.
 The picturesque style covered rocky, broken terrain teeming with shrubs and creepers, to express nature's richness.
 The picturesque style played with light and shade to lend the landscape a sense of mystery.

-Scenery was designed to enhance the sense of space: indistinct boundaries using plants, brush, and trees as opposed to sharp ones; interplay of light and shadow close up, and blurred detail farther away.
+Scenery was designed to enhance the sense of space: indistinct boundaries using plants, brush, and trees as opposed to sharp ones; the interplay of light and shadow close up, and blurred detail farther away.
 He employed a vast expanse of greenery at the end of which would lie a grove of yellow poplar; a path that winds through a bit of landscape and intersects with others, dividing the terrain into triangular islands of successive new views.

 Subordination strove to use all objects and features in the service of the design and its intended effect.
 It can be seen in the subtle use of naturally occurring plants throughout the park.
 Non-native species planted for the sake of their own uniqueness was seen as defeating the purpose of design, as that very uniqueness would draw attention to itself where the intention is to enable relaxation: utility above all else was an objective.
 Separation applied to areas designed in different styles and different uses enhancing safety and reducing distraction.
 A key feature of Central Park is the use of sunken roadways which traverse the park and are specifically dedicated to vehicles as opposed to the winding pathways designated specifically for pedestrians.